-During the first quarter of 2010, each of Fannie Mae and Freddie Mac announced that it would significantly increase its repurchase of mortgage loans that are 120 or more days delinquent from mortgage pools backing Freddie Mac guaranteed RMBS or Fannie Mae guaranteed RMBS, as applicable.
-Fannie Mae reported that it had completed the repurchase of approximately \$170 billion of these delinquent loans as of June 30, 2010, while Freddie Mac repurchased approximately \$96.8 billion, and each of these entities may repurchase additional delinquent loans in the future.
-The initial effect of these repurchases was similar to a one-time or short-term increase in mortgage prepayment rates.
-The ongoing magnitude of the effect of these repurchases on a particular Agency RMBS depends upon the composition of the mortgage pool underlying each Agency RMBS, although for many Agency RMBS the effect has been, and we expect will continue to be, significant.
+On February 10, 2010, Freddie Mac announced that it would repurchase substantially all mortgage loans that are 120 or more days delinquent from mortgage pools backing Freddie Mac guaranteed RMBS.
+Freddie Mac estimated the amount of such mortgage loans at nearly \$70 billion as of the end of December 2009.
+On February 10, 2010, Fannie Mae also announced that it would significantly increase over the coming months its repurchases of mortgage loans that are 120 or more days delinquent from mortgage pools backing Fannie Mae guaranteed RMBS.
+Fannie Mae estimated the amount of such mortgage loans at approximately \$127 billion as of the end of December 2009.
+The effect of these repurchases is similar to a one-time or short-term increase in mortgage prepayment rates.
+The magnitude of the effect of these repurchases on a particular Agency RMBS depends upon the composition of the mortgage pool underlying each Agency RMBS, although for many Agency RMBS the effect has been, and may continue to be, significant.